LIM-AeroCloud/SecureFTP.jl/docs/src/server.md

 # Server functionality

-The main purpose of _SFTP.jl_ is to connect to a server with the secure file transfer protocol and exchange files between the server and the local system.
+The main purpose of _SecureFTP.jl_ is to connect to a server with the secure file transfer protocol and exchange files between the server and the local system.

 ## Connecting to the server

-_SFTP.jl_ takes care of the connection to the server all by itself.
-All that needs to be done is to instantiate a [`SFTP.Client`](@ref) with one of the appropriate constructors for either authentication with username and password or with a certificate.
+_SecureFTP.jl_ takes care of the connection to the server all by itself.
+All that needs to be done is to instantiate a [`SecureFTP.Client`](@ref) with one of the appropriate constructors for either authentication with username and password or with a certificate.

 ```@docs
-SFTP.Client
+SecureFTP.Client
 ```

 ## File exchange with the server